akhilar003r/PVL-assertify/readme.md

-this is the react app
+this is the react app with basic home page, about page and contact page